kylejledesma/CS260-Startup/README.md

 - [X] **Node.js/Express HTTP service** - I drafted a schema for storing data and created arrays and endpoints to match the schema.
 Three seperate arrays to store user, team and event data.
 Created the appropriate helper functions to aide in moving the data to the correct storage array.
 - [X] **Static middleware for frontend** - I implemented static middleware for the frontend by following the Simon Service instructions for "Serving the front-end static file".
-- [ ] **Calls to third party endpoints** - I did not complete this part of the deliverable.
+- [X] **Calls to third party endpoints** - I added a quote of the day, third party endpoint call on my homepage.
 - [X] **Backend service endpoints** - I completed this part of the deliverable in service/index.js by with the create, login, events and team routes.
 - [X] **Frontend calls service endpoints** - I completed this part of the deliverable by updating the localStorage logic and insteading fetching for data from the service/index.jsx arrays.
 This effectively allows the data to persist in the server so long as the server is not shutdown.
-- [X] **Supports registration, login, logout, and restricted endpoint** - I completed this part of the deliverable except for the logout function.
+- [X] **Supports registration, login, logout, and restricted endpoint** - I completed all these requirements.

 ## 🚀 DB deliverable